Jon Burge: Civil suits by pardoned men

 After being pardoned by Governor Ryan, Burge's accusers from death row began to file lawsuits against the city and its officers.
-Madison Hobley was the first of the four pardoned inmates to file suit in May 2003.
+Madison Hobley was the first of the four pardoned inmates to file a federal lawsuit in May 2003, represented by civil rights attorney Jon Loevy.
 Aaron Patterson followed in June with a lawsuit, and Stanley Howard filed suit in November 2003.
 LeRoy Orange also filed suit.

 The four men filed suit in the United States District Court for the Northern District of Illinois against the City of Chicago, Burge, several of Burge's former subordinate police detectives, Cook County, and a few current and former State's Attorneys and assistant state's attorneys of Cook County (the precise list of police officers and prosecutors varied somewhat from plaintiff to plaintiff).
 Although each case was randomly assigned to a different district judge, the parties all consented to have the four cases consolidated for discovery management before Magistrate Judge Geraldine Soat Brown.
 In December 2007, a settlement of $19.8 million was reached between the plaintiffs and the so-called "city defendants," consisting of the City of Chicago, Burge, the other former detectives, and Richard M. Daley (former Cook County State's Attorney and Mayor of Chicago at the time of the settlement).